MrStealurCar/Cloud-Compass/README.md

 ## Deployed at

-This app was deployed using Netlify at: `Insert link here`
+This app was deployed using Netlify at: `https://cloud-compass.netlify.app`

 ## Contributors